Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 One of the best ways to prevent blisters, is to change your socks frequently when you are hiking.
 I always bring at least 2-3 pairs when I’m backpacking.
 Usually I have 2 lighter thickness pairs for hiking in during the day.
 I switch them out frequently, and let the extra pair dry on the back of my backpack.

-Another important part about preventing blisters is keeping your feet clean.
+Another important part in preventing blisters is keeping your feet clean.
 So at the end of each day, bring some water to camp and wash the dirt and debris off your feet.
 This will help prevent rubbing and blisters in your shoes.

 Then make sure to let your feet air dry in the evening when you are camping.
 Dry feet are happy feet, my friend.
 You can also bring a small microfiber camp towel to dry them off, especially if you’re backpacking in rainy or wet conditions.